p2000t/M2000/README.md

   cd M2000
   make
   ```
-  The resulting `M2000` executable will be available in the M2000 folder.

 ### macOS
-* Make sure you have `brew` installed before you install the Allegro 5 libs:
+* Make sure you have both the `Xcode command line tools` and `brew` installed.
+* Now install the Allegro 5 libs using brew:
   ```
   brew install allegro
   ```